pac4j/vertx-pac4j/README.md

 ## Main Classes

-* **org.pac4j.vertx.impl.StatefulPac4jAuthProviderImpl** implementation of the vert.x AuthProvider interface for stateful (session-based) Pac4j handling
-* **org.pac4j.vertx.impl.StatelessPac4jAuthProviderImpl** implementation of the vert.x AuthProvider interface for stateless Pac4j handling
+* **org.pac4j.vertx.impl.Pac4jAuthProvider** implementation of the vert.x AuthProvider interface for Pac4j handling.
+It simply delegates everything to Pac4j
-* **org.pac4j.vertx.handler.impl.CallbackDeployingPac4jAuthHandler** this class implements the vert.x AuthHandler interface for stateful authentication.
-It forwards the request to the next handler if the user is already authenticated or redirects the user to the authentication provider otherwise
-* **org.pac4j.vertx.handler.impl.StatelessPac4jAuthHandler** this class implements the vert.x AuthHandler interface for stateless authentication.
+* **org.pac4j.vertx.handler.impl.RequiresAuthenticationHandler** this class implements the vert.x AuthHandler interface for Pac4j authentication.
+* **org.pac4j.vertx.handler.impl.CallbackDeployingPac4jAuthHandler** this class extends RequiresAuthenticationHandler to auto-deploy a callback handler rather than writing additional code to do so
+* **org.pac4j.vertx.flow.DirectClientAuthenticationFlow** abstracts the authentication flow for direct clients
+* **org.pac4j.vertx.flow.IndirectClientAuthenticationFlow** abstracts the beginning of the authentication flow for indirect clients
 * **org.pac4j.vertx.handler.impl.CallbackHandler** this class finishes the authentication process if stateful, by validating the authentication information (e.g. a form with username and password) and storing the user profile in session
 * **org.pac4j.vertx.handler.impl.LogoutHandler** this class removes the user profile from the session